Artorias718/Pact/README.md

        ```bash
        docker run -it -p 5000:5000 -e DOMAIN=http://localhost:8080/entando entando/appbuilder:5.0.1-SNAPSHOT
        ```
-    c.
-Set this `Dwebdriver.chrome.driver=/home/ampie/chromedriver` as webdriver JVM parameter, then you can just run the tests from your IDE.
+2. Set this `Dwebdriver.chrome.driver=/home/ampie/chromedriver` as webdriver JVM parameter, then you can just run the tests from your IDE.

+### Running provider tests

+1. Setup the appbuilder container.

+    a.
+Pull the entando-engine image by running:

+       ```bash
+       docker pull entando/engine-api
+       ```
+    b.
+Run the image by running:

+       ```bash
+       docker run -it -p 8080:8080 -e DOMAIN=http://localhost:8080/entando entando/engine-api
+       ```